donnyv/Nancy.BundleIt/README.md

 ## Features

+ * Manage your debug and release versions of your .js and .css files in one place.
  * Minify javascript and css using YUICompressor
  * Override default YUICompressor settings for each file.
  * Bundles files automatically in release mode.